All Episodes

 Well, I think that we now have a media in wait.

-And the weight is is they're um remember when Dan Quayle was appointed as vice president, and they went on their infamous quail hunt and and their goal was to smear and slander this guy.
+They went on their infamous quail hunt, and their goal was to smear and slander this guy.

-By the way, a very decent man, hard working, successful, but they didn't want to hear it.
+By the way, a very decent man, hardworking, successful, but they didn't want to hear it.

-So, you know, i it's very funny because like this little pipsqueak that works over at CNN, Brian Stelter, you know, he tweets out and he sends a message.
+So, you know, it's very funny because, like, this little pip squeak that works over at CNN, Brian Stelter, you know, he tweets out and he sends a message: media accessibility was a winning strategy for Trump in the primaries.

 How about trying it again now as president-elect?

-CNN gave at Hillary Clinton debate questions, and they colluded with the DNC about what questions to ask Donald Trump, Ted Cruz, and Carly Fiorina.
+CNN gave at Hillary Clinton debate questions and they colluded with the DNC about what questions to ask Donald Trump, Ted Cruz, and Carly Fiorina.

-I'm looking at the revelations of the New York Times.
+And now, if I'm Donald Trump's campaign or now President-elect Trump's transition team, I'm looking at the revelations of the New York Times.

-And my attitude is why should he?
+And my attitude is: why should he?

 He should transcend the media.